Hard-Line Brexiteer Boris Johnson To Become Britain's New Prime Minister

 Days later, a photo emerged of the couple in a garden, holding hands and smiling in what critics said was a hamfisted effort by the campaign to tamp down the incident.
 Some on social media also pointed out that the photo appeared to be old, as the length and color of Johnson's famously tousled hair did not match his current style.

 In the weeks since, Johnson has dodged questions about the photo's authenticity.
-His girlfriend is a former a former Conservative Party communications director.
+Symonds is a former Conservative Party communications director.